Documentation Index

 version = client.model_version_api.create(mlxp_project, "my_model", version_request)

-Upload model parameter
+Upload model parameters

-To upload model parameter:
+To upload model parameters:

 def progress_callback(progress_size: int, total_size: int):

-print(f"upload progress: {progress_size}/{total_size} bytes")
+print(f"Upload progress: {progress_size}/{total_size} bytes")

 def completion_callback(file_path: str, size: int):

-print(f"upload complete: {file_path} ({size} bytes)")
+print(f"Upload complete: {file_path} ({size} bytes)")

 client.file_api.upload_sync(